mariechion/mi4p/README.md

 Complimentary useful tests

 ## TESTING FOR ABSENCE/PRESENCE WITH GTEST

-As in the package follows the analysis described in “A statistical framework for protein quantitation in bottom-up MS based proteomics`` (Karpievitch et al. Bioinformatics 2009).
+The `g.test` function of the`ProteoMM` Bioconductor package, implements the G-Test described in “A statistical framework for protein quantitation in bottom-up MS based proteomics`` (Karpievitch et al. Bioinformatics 2009).

 ```r
 library(ProteoMM)